 During May 2012, Main Street entered into an investment sub-advisory agreement with HMS Adviser, LP ("HMS Adviser"), which is the investment advisor to HMS Income, a non-listed BDC, to provide certain investment advisory services to HMS Adviser.
 In December 2013, after obtaining required no-action relief from the SEC to allow it to own a registered investment adviser, Main Street assigned the sub-advisory agreement to the External Investment Manager since the fees received from such arrangement could otherwise have negative consequences on MSCC's ability to meet the source-of-income requirement necessary for it to maintain its RIC tax treatment.
 Under the investment sub-advisory agreement, the External Investment Manager is entitled to 50% of the base management fee and the incentive fees earned by HMS Adviser under its advisory agreement with HMS Income.
-The External Investment Manager earned \$3.0 million and \$2.8 million, respectively, of management and incentive fees (net of fees waived, if any) under the sub-advisory agreement with HMS Adviser.
+The External Investment Manager agreed to waive the historical incentive fees otherwise earned through December 31, 2018.
+During the three months ended June 30, 2019, the External Investment Manager earned \$4.1 million in fee income, which consisted of \$2.8 million of base management fees and \$1.3 million in incentive fees, compared to \$2.9 million in base management fees for the comparable period in 2018 under the sub-advisory agreement with HMS Adviser.
+During the six months ended June 30, 2019, the External Investment Manager earned \$7.1 million in fee income, which consisted of \$5.7 million of base management fees and \$1.4 million in incentive fees compared to \$5.7 million of base management fees for the comparable period in 2018 under the sub-advisory agreement with HMS Adviser.